 CHECK WITH YOUR CARRIER, BUT TYPICALLY AIRLINES ADVISE THAT YOU SHOULD ARRIVE 2 HOURS PRIOR TO YOUR DEPARTURE TIME.
-If you arrive later, you may miss your flight.
-Online check-in and baggage information can be found at www.flyfrontier.com or www.allegiantair.com.
+Online check-in and baggage information can be found at www.flyfrontier.com.

 Depending on your schedule, you may wish to go upstairs to enjoy the atmosphere of the Sky Lounge, where you can enjoy hot pub food, salads, soft-drinks, wine, beer and spirits.
-It also has a great view of the airport!
 Or you may proceed directly downstairs to the Transportation Security Administration (TSA) check-point.

 Once downstairs, you will proceed through the TSA screening check-point.
 Once screened, you will enter a waiting area, called the Sterile Area, where you will wait for your flight to be called.
 BE ADVISED: There is no jet-bridge.
 Aircraft boarding/exiting is accomplished with a graduated ramp that is open to the elements.
-Please dress accordingly!
 Grab-and-go food, soft-drinks, wine, beer and spirits are provided by the Sky Lounge in the Sterile Area bar.
 Wi-Fi is available, and televisions are located in the terminal.
-There are no bookstores, shopping areas or souvenir shops.
+There are no book stores, shopping areas or souvenir shops.

 Before leaving the aircraft, please check to make sure you have all your personal belongings.
 Aircraft boarding/exiting is accomplished with a graduated ramp that is open to the elements.
-Please dress accordingly!
 Once you have deplaned, proceed to baggage claim to get your baggage and depart the airport.
-If you are not claiming a bag, you will proceed through baggage claim anyway, since this is the only way to exit the airline terminal ramp area.
+If you are not claiming a bag, you will still proceed through baggage claim, as this is the only way to exit the airline terminal ramp area.
 You will not enter the terminal from the aircraft when you arrive at Trenton-Mercer Airport.

-If you need to utilize a restroom at this time, you may use the port-a-johns located next to baggage claim; otherwise you must proceed through baggage claim, then walk around and enter the terminal from the front of the building and access the restrooms there.

-If you are picking someone up at the airport, please wait in the Cell Phone Lot.
+If you are picking up a passenger, please wait in the Cell Phone Lot.
 NEVER LEAVE YOUR VEHICLE UNATTENDED IN THE CELL PHONE LOT.
 When your party comes through baggage claim you can drive to the curb in front of the passenger terminal and collect them there.
 The curb area is for pick-up and drop-off passengers only.
 You cannot park at the curb!
 Please stay with your vehicle at all times.
 In the event that you would like to aid your arriving party further, park in the paid parking lot.
 Parking is $2 per hour.

 The airport has a number of paid parking lots.
 Parking is $2 per hour/$8 per day.
 The lots are automated and accessible 24 hours a day.
 When entering a paid lot, take a ticket and the gate will open.
 KEEP THIS TICKET.
 The ticket will let the automated system know what you owe when you want to leave the lot.
 You may pay using a credit card only at the exit gate when you are leaving.
 You may also pay using cash or a credit card at the kiosks located in the terminal or in baggage claim.
 If you need assistance, push the help button at the gates or kiosks.
 A shuttle bus serves the overflow lot near the Scotch Road entrance.
 For more information on parking, or for assistance, call 609-306-7805.